jkurthoconnor/drill_app/drills.md

 Compare with JS:

-  JS strings are primatives, so they are immutable; the best one can do is to reassign a new string reflecting the required deletions in the original string.
+  JS strings are primitives, so they are immutable; the best one can do is to reassign a new string reflecting the required deletions in the original string.

 ```javascript